-9. Re-weigh a subset of mass samples to assess uncertainty associated with the measurement process.

-- a.
-QA measurements must be completed by a different technician than the person who originally weighed the sample - b.
-Per bout, for each site, select 10% of dried, previously weighed samples for re-weighing. - If QA weighing does not occur within one hour of the initial weighing and samples have been stored in a dessicator, return the selected samples to the drying oven for 24 h prior to QA weighing.
-In humid environments, samples will pick up moisture from the air. - c.
+- 12. Re-weigh a subset of mass samples to assess uncertainty associated with the measurement process. - a.
+QA measurements must be completed by a different technician than the person who originally weighed the sample.
+I - b.
+Per bout, for each site, select 10% of dried, previously weighed samples for re-weighing. - If QA weighing does not occur coincident with initial measurement, dried samples may be stored as described above then returned to the drying oven for 24 h prior to QA weighing. - c.
 Record QA weight data to the nearest 0.01 g in the qaDryMass field - d.
-Return litter samples to temporary storage until all data have been successfully ingested into the NEON database. - 10.
+Return litter samples to temporary storage until all data have been successfully ingested into the NEON database. - 13.
 If the collection event has been selected for bioarchive and leaf chemical analyses: - a.
 Return biomass from the leaves and needle functional groups to paper bags and store together in the large plastic bag.
 Then seal and place in temporary storage. - b.
 Samples in temporary storage can then be prepared as time permits for bioarchive and leaf chemical analysis (SOP F). - c.
-All other material may be discarded in a manner approved by the site host or domain office. - 11.
+All other material may be discarded in a manner approved by the site host or domain office. - 14.
 If the collection event has not been selected for bioarchive and leaf chemistry analyses, discard all litter material and paper bags used for drying after data have been successfully ingested to the NEON database.
 Reuse of clean, undamaged coin envelopes is acceptable, but do not reuse paper bags for subsequent bouts.